Aura67/CFW-Packages/README.md

 # Note: If there are any problems with my CFW Package then you can simply open an issue!
 ## - If you have any other questions then just ask me and feel free

+# Piracy is not supported
+## I will never support Piracy because I am not a fan of stealing anything

 # How to Install my CFW Package?

 - 1: To do this, insert your Memory Card into your Computer